Information provided by the Australian Society of Plastic Surgeons (ASPS) 12/05/2017

 Specific investigations need to be requested during the analysis of the fluid

 Most women with a swelling of their breast associated with breast implants will have a benign seroma and not BIA-ALCL but it still needs to be excluded

 CAN BREAST IMPLANTS BE RE-INSERTED WHEN BIA-ALCL IS TREATED?

-Current treatment protocols indicate that the treatment of both breast implants with the caption around them is required because a small number of cases have been diagnosed on both sides at the same time
+Current treatment protocols indicate that the treatment of both breast implants with the capsule around them is required because a small number of cases have been diagnosed on both sides at the same time

 Implants are not replaced at the same time